 Further amounts were residuals of previous GBYP Phases, and they were used for better balancing the EU contribution and for compensating costs which were not covered by the EU funding in the various Phases.
-Additional eventual residuals from the amounts provided in Phase 8 and 9 will be used for the following Phases of GBYP.
+Additional eventual residuals from the amounts provided in Phase 8 will be used for the following Phases of GBYP.
 It should be noted that some contributions for the current and previous GBYP Phases are still pending from several ICCAT CPCs.

-3. Programme Coordination in Phase 8 and 9
+3. Programme Coordination in Phase 8

-3.1 Steering Committee
+3.1.
+Steering Committee

-The Steering Committee was composed by the SCRS chair (Dr. Gary Melvin, who took over from Dr. David Die in September 2018), Western BFT rapporteur (Dr. John Walter, who took over from Dr. Gary Melvin in June 2018), Eastern BFT rapporteur (Dr. Ana Gordoa), external expert (Dr. Ivan Katavic) and ICCAT Executive Secretary (Mr. Camille Jean Pierre Manel, who took over from Mr. Driss Meski in July 2018).
-The contract for the external member of the Steering Committee was signed on March 2019 with Dr. Ivan Katavic, professor at the Croatian Institute for Oceanography and Fisheries.
+The Steering Committee in the Phase 8 was composed by the SCRS chair (Dr. Gary Melvin, who took over from Dr. David Die in September 2018), Western BFT rapporteur (Dr. John Walter, who took over from Dr. Gary Melvin in June 2018), Eastern BFT rapporteur (Dr. Ana Gordoa), external expert (Dr. Ivan Katavic) and ICCAT Executive Secretary (Mr. Camille Jean Pierre Manel, who took over from Mr. Driss Meski in July 2018).
+The contract for the external member of the Steering Committee was signed on March 2018 with Dr. Ivan Katavic, professor at the Croatian Institute for Oceanography and Fisheries.

-During the Phase 8, three SC meetings have been held.
+During the Phase 8, three SC meeting have been held.
 The first meeting (18-19 April 2018) was focused on the closure of Phase 7 and refining the activities of the Phase 8, including also a lot of issues the SC needed to take decision about.
 The second meeting (24 September 2018) was held back to back to other SCRS meeting and therefore was brief, focusing on the most important ongoing tasks.
 The third meeting (17-19 December 2018) was more extensive, treating mostly about the activities in Phase 8 planned in the initial proposal which were still pending, the elaboration of the amendment proposal for Phase 8 Grant Agreement, to adapt it to the latest recommendations from SCRS and Commission, and to the refinement of the work-plan for the planned activities in Phase 9.
+The reports from these meetings are attached in Annex 1a (document no. 17-19).